acyrus/Maven-Toys-Analysis/README.md

 # Data Visualization
 After completing our initial analysis in MySQL, selected queries were exorted to Power BI, a visualization tool.
 Data visualization is essential, as the grahical representation of data sets provides context to our data and allows us to visualze trends and patterns much more easily.
-These dashboards will provide essential KPIs, charts and tables which measures the progress of the business in generating sales and profits.
+These dashboards will provide essential KPIs, charts and tables which measure the progress of the business in generating sales and profits.

 [Maven Toys Dashboards (PDF)](https://github.com/acyrus/Maven-Toys-Analysis/blob/main/Maven%20Toys%20Dashboards.pdf)